Prag8855/aab/content/guides/website-compliance-germany.md

 ### Legal basis

-According to [§ 6 Digitale-Dienste-Gesetz (DDG)](https://www.gesetze-im-internet.de/ddg/__6.html), "commercial communications must be clearly recognizable as such.".
+According to [§ 6 DDG](https://www.buzer.de/6_DDG.htm), "commercial communications must be clearly recognizable as such."

 ### Examples